Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Biševo Island is a stop on the aforementioned full-day boat tour around Vis, and you’ll see many sailboats dropping in for a few hours of beach time.

-Green Cave
+Don’t Miss the Green Cave

 Vis’s Blue Cave might be more famous, but don’t overlook the Green Cave!
 This cave is located on the islet of Ravnik, just south of Vis island, and it’s part of many tours to the Blue Cave and boat tours around Vis.
-A trick of the light illuminates the cave in green.
+A trick of the light illuminates the cave in a striking green.

-Admission to the Green Cave is 10 euros ($12).
+Admission to the Green Cave is 10 euros ($10).

-Stiniva Beach
+Hike or Swim to Stiniva Beach

-Stiniva Beach, on Stiniva Bay, is frequently cited as one of the best beaches in Croatia — and in Europe.
+Stiniva Beach, on Stiniva Bay, is frequently cited as one of the best beaches in Croatia — and in all of Europe.
 You descend a rough path downhill and see a rocky beach laid out before a series of cliffs, out of which you can swim into deeper water.

 Is it stunning?
 Absolutely!
 This is the most popular beach on Vis island for a reason.
 But you should know that it’s a bit of a challenging hike down.
-It’s doable for people who are active, even school-aged kids, but I don’t recommend it if you have mobility challenges.
+It’s doable for people who are active, even school-aged kids, but I don’t recommend it if you have mobility concerns.

 Because of the rocky path, flip-flops are not enough.
 I highly recommend sports sandals (these are my favorites) at the very least; trail runners or sneakers would also work well.

-Lots of different places around the world claim ownership of the term “Blue Lagoon” — from Tahiti to Malta to Iceland — and the island of Budikovac is home to the Blue Lagoon of Croatia.
-The endless blue waters and natural beauty make for a wonderful swim spot on a day trip from Vis, and it’s one of the best spots for drone shots!
+Lots of different places around the world claim ownership of the term “Blue Lagoon” — from Tahiti to Malta to Iceland.
+The island of Budikovac is home to the Blue Lagoon of Croatia.

-Military Tunnels
+Explore Military Tunnels

 You need to do this activity with a guide as it’s not safe to do on your own.
 A guide will give you a flashlight and helmet and lead you through the maze of tunnels, teaching you about Vis’s military history.
 Breaking out of the darkness onto the edge of the sea is a feeling you won’t find anywhere else in Croatia.